 Most clients have two telephone or Skype coaching sessions per month.
 During your coaching session you’ll be asked questions which are designed to stretch you and help you think about your life in new ways.
 There’ll be homework between sessions, and you’ll end up doing much more than you ever would on your own.

 Joanne says: “I specialise in coaching people who work in the media and creative industries.
 Having worked in the media for many years as a journalist and TV producer, I have a particular understanding of the challenges people in the media face.
-Former clients include freelance journalists, PR professionals, former MP’s, BBC staff; TV presenters, broadcasters and writers.
+Former clients include freelance and staff journalists, PR professionals, digital media pros, former MP’s, BBC staff, TV presenters, broadcasters and writers.

 “Generally, my clients are people who have had a successful career so far, but feel that there is something missing in their lives.
 On the surface they may seem to have it all, but in their hearts they know that there are things about their life they want to change.
 They are ready to move to the next level in their life and career.